Wzy312/Robot-Hand-Optimization/Robot-Hand-Optimization/README.md

 Make sure that PyTorch is installed.
 You find more information here: https://pytorch.org/

-First, clone this repository to your local computer as usual.
-Then, install the required packages via pip by executing `pip3 install -r requirements.txt`.

-The current version uses the latest version of rlkit by [Vitchyr Pong](https://github.com/vitchyr/rlkit).

 Clone the rlkit with
 ```bash
 git clone https://github.com/vitchyr/rlkit.git